V-inaya-K/Vanilla/README.md

 significant increase in scam activities, resulting in financial loss, identity theft, and emotional distress for both individuals and organizations.<br>

-With the rise of digital transactions and online activities, scam activities have **significantly increased**, leading to:
+With the rise of digital transactions and online activities, scam activities have significantly increased, leading to:
-- **Financial loss** and **identity theft**
+- Financial loss and identity theft
-- **AI-powered scams** that bypass traditional fraud detection
+- AI-powered scams that bypass traditional fraud detection
-- **Lack of awareness** and support from authorities
+- Lack of awareness and support from authorities
-- **Complex and outdated scam resolution systems**
+- Complex and outdated scam resolution systems

 ## 🚀 Solution

-To Tackle this ,I developed **Vanilla** which is an advanced scam detection application designed to tackle **AI-driven phishing attacks, fraudulent messages, scam websites, phone numbers, and emails**.
-It uses cutting-edge technology to provide a **simple, secure, and effective** way to protect users from digital scams.
+To Tackle this ,I developed **Vanilla** which is an advanced scam detection application designed to tackle AI-driven phishing attacks, fraudulent messages, scam websites, phone numbers, and emails.
+It uses cutting-edge technology to provide a simple, secure, and effective way to protect users from digital scams.

 ## 🛠️ Features
 ✅ **Scam Detection:** Identifies **fraudulent text messages, links, phone numbers, and emails**